yanbinghu/LeetCodeWithC/README.md

 ## update

-for run the test ,you can execute the commond
+to run the test ,you can execute the commond

 ./buildAndRun.sh